ct-js/ct-js/README.md

 # Getting help

-For bugs, feature requests, development questions, please use [GitHub issues](https://github.com/ct-js/ct-js/issues) so we can better track them.
+For bugs, feature requests, and development questions, please use [GitHub issues](https://github.com/ct-js/ct-js/issues) so we can better track them.
 For general support about making games, ask a question at our [discord server](https://discord.gg/yuvuDW5).

 # Repo structure & tools